 The leaves were just turning to a new life in death, so were the lifelovers… these berserker broads.

-They made up a story n in the story was an idyllic land that was built so real, manufactured through countless repetitions.
+They made up a story n in the story was an idilfic land that was built so real, manufactured through countless repercussions.
 ‘All we have to do is believe.’
 Said Sherry as she ejected a gob of mucus through her left nostril, thumb over the right.
-They may have even conjured Palmyra through their imaginings turned screamings, like real witches do, because the ‘cartographer’ they ran over for non-belief told them there was no such place… but there it was… at the end of a very long, scrub-choked dirt road.
+They may have even conjured Palmyra through their imaginings turned screamings, like real witches do, because the ‘amateur cartographer’ they ran over for non-belief told them there was no such place… but there it was… at the end of a very long, scrub-choked dirt road.
 ‘Palmyra’ was a land of fresh pussy, indentured manlets n towering clover.
-This was the ultimate destination for their vacation… for their cultural sublimation… ‘Palmyra’.
+This was the ultimate destination for their vacation… for their cultural sublication… ‘Palmyra’.
 They’d found it on a map in their brains n knew they could bully it into existence.
 After their excursion, if they hit all the points on the ititerary, they’d be judged on their worth by the air bags.
 Coatlicue’d either save them using the air bags, or destroy them, like criminal dumb shits, with the same.

 ‘Palmyra is as close to the Garden of Eden as you can get.’
 Says Shelly.
 I got news for you, if it wasn’t real these dames’d make it real.
 Guns, hallucinogens n hatred can manifest the improbable FAST n more than you might think.
 These rootin’ tootin’ hotties were sharp enough to understand that this was more’n likely what academic folks called hyperbole.
 They were kind of smart n kind of stupid as dirt, but they understood what a hyperbole was.
 Once in Palmyra, they’d completely commit to living nude n living off the farts of the land.
 So it’d have to be somewhere warm.
 They wouldn’t need an El Camino with a home made, outhouse-looking cap anymore.
 They would, moron likely, need lots n lots of ammunition.
 Maybe think about stealing a bow n arrow from some corny ass hunter?
 Oh yes!
 They made good sport of sportsmen.
 Mostly, hunters were so stupid n horny that TWO stone gold foxes showing up in camos made em as vulnerable as any swole-cunted woodland animal.